slavesocieties/openai/next_steps.md

 -load comprehensive controlled vocabularies for various instructions
     -pros: if possible would improve model performance
-    -cons: would add *a ton* of complexity, might literally be too many characters -build quick/easy NLP training data creation workflow
+    -cons: would add *a ton* of complexity, might literally be too many characters -this is something to consider more seriously once some use of the system has expanded the vocabularies -build quick/easy NLP training data creation workflow
     -pros: would make training data creation easier
     -cons: may not need that much training data, would likely need to be a bespoke website